 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Suppression rules are applied to the various tables of SHS estimates to ensure respondent confidentiality and data quality.
+Suppression rules are applied to the various tables of SHS estimates to ensure respondent confidentiality.

 Revisions and seasonal adjustment